Fareeqy vs Trello vs Asana vs Monday: 2026 Comparison

 Start Free -- With Your Entire Team

 Most tools limit the free plan by user count: Asana caps it at 10 users.
 Trello limits the number of boards.
+Monday does not really offer a usable free plan for teams at all.

 Fareeqy?
 Add your entire team -- 5 people or 50 -- on the free plan.
 Not for 14 days -- free forever.
 Try the tool on a real project with your real team.
 All the core tools are included: tasks, comments, calendar, notifications, file sharing, and the dashboard.